 What To Consider Before Buying A Bearing Puller

 When you need to remove a bearing from a shaft, a bearing puller is a tool for the job.
 But before you buy one, there are some things you need to consider.

 The first is the size of the bearing and its position.
 The pullers need to be big enough to fit over the bearing and shaft.
 You need to fully understand the spread and reach the range of the puller before you make a purchase.
 The reach is the available distance between the pulling surface of the jaw and the jaw head of the puller.
 This distance varies and decreases as the jaws open.
 The spread is simply the diameter that the jaws extend to.
 Usually up to 25 inches

-The second is the type of puller. as long as the space permits it is best to use a 3 jaw puller than a 2 jaw puller since they are safer and easier to use.
-Hydraulic types of pullers are easier to operate than their mechanical pullers, but you will need a pump, hose, and gauge.
+The second is the type of puller. as long as the space permits, it is best to use a 3-jaw puller than a 2-jaw puller since they are safer and easier to use.
+Hydraulic types of pullers are easier to operate than mechanical pullers, but you will need a pump, hose, and gauge.
 Depending upon the size of the puller, the pump may be powered by hand, or electric.

 The third thing is the tonnage of the puller.
 Pullers are available in a wide range of capacities.
 The majority of models available range somewhere between 2 and 50 tons.
 However, specialist 2 and 3 jaw trolley mounted hydraulic puller units from RIVERLAKE are available in 50 tons,100 tons, and 200 tons.

 The fourth thing to consider is the cost.
 Usually, a larger tonnage puller is more expensive than the smaller one.
-When it comes to the same tonnage, the trolley-mounted puller is the most expensive one, the split type hydraulic puller is less expensive, the integral puller is cheaper than a split-type, while the mechanical puller is the cheapest.
+When it comes to the same tonnage, the trolley-mounted puller is the most expensive one, the split-type hydraulic puller is less expensive, the integral puller is cheaper than a split-type, and the mechanical puller is the cheapest.